-In 2021, tuition for full-time students at Yeshiva Gedolah Rabbinical College was .
-On average, colleges raise tuition about 3 percent each year.
+In 2022, tuition for full-time students at Yeshiva Gedolah Rabbinical College was $8,000 a year.

-Yeshiva Gedolah Rabbinical College is a private, religious institution, so it has the same tuition for residents of Florida as it does for residents from other states.
+Yeshiva Gedolah Rabbinical College is a private, religious institution, so it has the same tuition for students from Florida as it does for students who live in other states.

 Most schools also have fees to help cover the cost of facilties, like the library, gym and computer labs.